everimus/ansible-beginner-course/ansible-lab/06-Privilege-Escalation/README.md

 # Privilege Management

-## Task: Test Ansible Privilge Execution
+## Task: Test Ansible Privilege Execution

 Create a plybook to install httpd and start the service.